AustinCodingAcademy/campus-manager/README.md

 1. Duplicate `.env.example` and name it `.env`
 1. Leave `npm run gulp` running in one terminal session
 1. Leave `npm run develop` running in another terminal session
-1. navigate to `http://localhost:3000/register` to create a top-level client
+1. navigate to `http://localhost:3000/register` to create a user

 ## For testing: